 How Does Community Solar Work?

 The Solar Energy Industries Association (SEIA) identifies four different models for community solar.
 A utility may provide its customers with the option to purchase a set amount of solar energy from a shared facility- typically at a fixed rate for a long term, such as 20 years (a utility-sponsored model).
 An on-bill crediting model allows residents and businesses to invest in a portion of a shared solar installation and receive a proportional credit on their utility bill.
 Individuals can create a business entity to develop a shared solar project, a Special Purpose Entity (SPE) model.
 Finally, in a non-profit (or “buy-a-brick”) model, donors may contribute to support the development of a shared solar installation that will be owned by a non-profit.
-The availability of community solar projects depends on state-level policies; the option is not yet available in all states but 26 states currently have community solar projects.
+The availability of community solar projects depends on state-level policies; the option is not yet available everywhere but 26 states currently have community solar projects.

 Four different business models for shared solar.
 Photo Credit: U.S. Department of Energy.